-Primary school places - how to appeal
+Secondary school places - how to appeal

 Waiting lists

-All schools have to keep waiting list, and there is always a bit of movement after the first offer is sent out.
+All schools have to keep waiting lists, and there is always a bit of movement after the first set of offers are sent out.

 Some families may decide to go private, for example, which may free up a place at your chosen school.